Dominator008/Thrust/README.md

 Copyright (C) 2014 Dominator008.
 All rights reserved.

-See License.txt for description of this project's license.
+See LICENSE.txt for description of this project's license.